 The median results for each case vs. year were determined and are shown in Figure 3.
 (The median captures an average sense of the Top 100 performance without being strongly influenced by any outliers.)
 The green line is for the original data set, where maximum species count is expected.
 The blue line is the same approach, but limited to the United States.
 The red line is for the case of highest numbers of lists, worldwide.
 Note that the blue curve does not include data for 2017 – it did not seem appropriate to extrapolate and project forward the numbers, given the lower ceiling on the total number of species possible in the USA as opposed to worldwide.

 In both the worldwide and US-only data, the number of species is increasing.
 Obviously the US-only curve will eventually ‘hit a wall’ before the worldwide data will.
-Meanwhile, the slope for the worldwide data has been increasing since about 2010.
+Meanwhile, the slope for the worldwide data has been ticking up constantly.

-One might expect that the number of lists needed to reach these increasingly larger species counts would show a proportional increase.
-This is not the case.
+One might expect that the number of submitted lists that correspond to these increasingly larger species counts would show a proportional change.
+Species and lists counts do trend together, but not always at the same rate.
 Figure 4 shows the median number of species vs. the median number of lists, with a spline fit applied to show the general trend.
-Below 100 lists, and above, there is a dramatic change in slope.
+Below 100 lists, and above, there is a dramatic change in the slope.

 Figure 5 shows the same plot, but for the US-only Top 100.
 The results are qualitatively identical to what is seen in the global data.